-^{}In this case, a student may receive an INS or be required to demonstrate their learning in another manner based upon the discretion of the Class Teacher.
+In this case, a student may receive an INS or be required to demonstrate their learning in another manner based upon the discretion of the Class Teacher.

-Absence 10% 20% 30% Absenteeism above 10% may require a meeting with the Class Teacher and/or Administration.
-Absenteeism above 20% may not be considered for re-registration the following academic year.
+Absence 10% 20% 30% Absenteeism above 10% may require a meeting with the Class Teacher.
+Absenteeism above 20% may require a meeting with the Administration.
 Absenteeism above 30% is reported to Alberta Education's Office of Student Attendance and Re-engagement (OSAR) as required.